robalb/morsechat/README.md

 ## installing

-you need php 5.4 or superior, with cUrl and json modules.
+you need php v5.4 or above, with cUrl and json modules.

 Insert your pusher api credentials in app/config.php.
 You can get them by registering a free account on pusher.com